 Then it was down and down, endless ropes down the steep ridge, across Tibet and back into Nepal, and a final rappel to drop us back into Base Camp.

-We have transitioned from Yosemite Camp 4 to Everest Base Camp, in a rare year when the cast of climbers are remarkably similar, as at home in hammocks on an El Cap wall and as in a tent at 8,000 meters.
+We had transitioned from Yosemite Camp 4 to Everest Base Camp, in a rare year when the cast of climbers was remarkably similar, as at home in hammocks on an El Cap wall and as in a tent at 8,000 meters.

-I’ve climbed with the master of stone Jim Bridwell, David Breashears reappeared from my Eldorado rock climbing days, Ed Webster joined me a few years later on our new route on the Kangshung Face – taking me effectively from El Cap to Everest.
+I’d climbed with the master of stone Jim Bridwell, David Breashears had reappeared from our Eldorado rock climbing days, and Ed Webster would join me a three years later on our new route on the Kangshung Face – taking me effectively from El Cap to Everest.